Lab 3: Recursion, Tree Recursion

 This does NOT submit the assignment!
 When you are satisfied with your score, submit the assignment to Gradescope to receive credit for it.

-Submit
+Submit Assignment

 Submit this assignment by uploading any files you've edited to the appropriate Gradescope assignment.
 Lab 00 has detailed instructions.

-In addition, all students who are not in the mega lab must complete this attendance form.
-Submit this form each week, whether you attend lab or missed it for a good reason.
+In addition, all students who are not in the mega lab must submit the attendance form for credit.
+Ask your section TA for the link!
+Submit this form for each section, whether you attended lab or missed it for a good reason.
 The attendance form is not required for mega section students.